ctsit/pkyc_web/README.md

 ## Deployment Instructions

 Deploying the website content requires that the id_rsa.pub file be added to the authorized_keys file found on the UFIT Apache hosted instance.
 To connect to the Apache instance ssh cnswww-pkyc.ctsi@glint-prod06.osg.ufl.edu.

+Additionally, you can use the deploy.sh script to copy the content of the pkyc-web folder to the website.